zulip/zulip/docs/code-style.rst

 Tests
 -----

 All significant new features should come with tests.
+See :doc:`testing`.

 Third party code
 ----------------